Helium dimer: Excimers

 The lower lying singlet states of He2 are A1Σu, B1Πg and C1Σg.
 The excimer molecules are much smaller and more tightly bound than the van der Waals bonded helium dimer.
 For the A1Σu state the binding energy is around 2.5 eV, with a separation of the atoms of 103.9 pm.
 The C1Σg state has a binding energy 0.643 eV and the separation between atoms is 109.1 pm.
 These two states have a repulsive range of distances with a maximum around 300 pm, where if the excited atoms approach, they have to overcome an energy barrier.
 The singlet state A1Σ+u is very unstable with a lifetime only nanoseconds long.

 The spectrum of the He2 excimer contains bands due to a great number of lines due to transitions between different rotation rates and vibrational states, combined with different electronic transitions.
 The lines can be grouped into P, Q and R branches.
 But the even numbered rotational levels do not have Q branch lines, due to both nuclei being spin 0.
 Numerous electronic states of the molecule have been studied, including Rydberg states with the number of the shell up to 25.

 Helium discharge lamps produce vacuum ultraviolet radiation from helium molecules.
 When high energy protons hit helium gas it also produces UV emission at around 600 Å by the decay of excited highly vibrating molecules of He2 in the A1Σu state to the ground state.
 The UV radiation from excited helium molecules is used in the pulsed discharge ionization detector (PDHID) which is capable of detecting the contents of mixed gases at levels below parts per billion.

-The Hopfield continuum is a band of ultraviolet light between 600 and 1000 Å in wavelength formed by photodissociation of helium molecules.
+The Hopfield continuum (named after J. J. Hopfield) is a band of ultraviolet light between 600 and 1000 Å in wavelength formed by photodissociation of helium molecules.

 One mechanism for formation of the helium molecules is firstly a helium atom becomes excited with one electron in the 21S orbital.
 This excited atom meets two other non excited helium atoms in a three body association and reacts to form a A1Σu state molecule with maximum vibration and a helium atom.

 Helium molecules in the quintet state 5Σ+g can be formed by the reaction of two spin polarised helium atoms in He(23S1) states.
 This molecule has a high energy level of 20 eV.
 The highest vibration level allowed is v=14.